Stem cell research

 CIHR developed the Guidelines for Human Pluripotent Stem Cell Research in order to provide clear guidelines in response to rapidly evolving science and shifting public opinion, and to ensure ethical and scientific oversight.

 The Panel on Research Ethics is proposing to integrate CIHR's Guidelines for Human Pluripotent Stem Cell Research into the 2nd edition of the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2).
-We encourage you to participate in the consultation process, which will be underway from September 12, 2013 to January 15, 2014.
+The consultation process closed January 15, 2014.
+Feedback obtained during the consultation will be made available on the Panel’s website at a later date.

 Implementation of the Guidelines